Education Majors Engage with Early Learners at Community Leap Day Event Thursday, March 5, 2020

 Corcoran added: “Point Park has many organizations on campus that align with my goals as a future teacher.
 Two clubs I am involved in are Future Educators of America and Strong Women, Strong Girls, which have both offered me with incredible experiences in educational practices and mentoring.
 Point Park has provided me a wonderful experience in supporting my education goals and I am very grateful.”

-More About: Somerset Area High School, Hempfield Area High School, Strong Women Strong Girls, Montour High School, College Now program, special education, secondary education, education, North Allegheny Senior High School, elementary education
+More About: Somerset Area High School, Hempfield Area High School, Strong Women Strong Girls, Montour High School, College Now program, special education, School of Education, secondary education, education, North Allegheny Senior High School, elementary education